Entrust: Entrust Inc

 In April 2002, Entrust's public key infrastructure technology served as the foundation for the prototype of what is now the United States Federal Bridge Certification Authority.
 The authority is an element of the trust infrastructure that provides the basis for intergovernmental and cross-governmental secure communications.

 In mid-2004, Entrust acquired AmikaNow!
 Corporation's content scanning, analysis and compliance technology.
-The technology is designed to automatically analyze and categorize email message and document content based on the contextual meaning, rather than pre-defined word lists.

 Entrust acquired Orion Security Solutions, a supplier of public key infrastructure services, in June 2006.

 In July 2006, Entrust acquired Business Signatures Corporation, a supplier of non-invasive fraud detection solutions, for US$50 million.
 From a GAAP accounting perspective, the total purchase price was approximately $55.0 million, including assumed stock options, transaction expenses and net asset value.
 Business Signatures was founded in 2001 in Redwood City, California, by former executives from Oracle, HP and Cisco.
 It originally was funded by the Texas Pacific Group, Walden International, Ram Shriram of Google and Dave Roux of Silver Lake Partners.

 Prior to it becoming a private-equity company, Entrust was included on the Russell 3000 Index in July 2008.
 In July 2007, Entrust contributed public key infrastructure technology to the open-source community through Sun Microsystems, Inc. and the Mozilla Foundation.
 Specifically, Entrust supplied certificate revocation list distribution points (CRL-DP), Patent 5,699,431, to Sun under a royalty-free license for incorporation of that capability into the Mozilla open-source libraries.

-In September 2008, Entrust participated in the ePassports EAC Conformity and Interoperability Tests in Prague, Czech Republic.
-Facilitated by a consortium of the European Commission, Brussels Interoperability Group (BIG) and the European Commission Joint Research Centre, the Prague tests allowed European countries to verify conformance of their second-generation ePassports containing fingerprint biometric data protected by Extended Access Control functions, commonly referred to as EAC.
-Additional testing included verification of crossover interoperability between EAC inspection systems and ePassports from different countries.

 In July 2009, Entrust was acquired by Thoma Bravo, a U.S.-based private equity firm, for $124 million.